All providers of NHS care or other publicly-funded adult social care must meet the Accessible Information Standard

-Adults and carers with specific communication needs should be supported to access interpreters, signers and other communicators to ensure their needs are met (see Assessment) wellbeing is promoted and their needs prevented, reduced or delayed (see Promoting Wellbeing and Preventing, Reducing or Delaying Needs).
+Adults and carers with specific communication needs should be supported to access interpreters, signers and other communicators to ensure their needs are met (see Assessment chapter) wellbeing is promoted and their needs prevented, reduced or delayed (see the chapters on Promoting Wellbeing and Preventing, Reducing or Delaying Needs).
 They should receive the same level of service as those in the local population who do not have communication needs.

 2. Principles of Communication Services